AlphaOne1/geany/README.md

            `-=========-`
 ```

-The Go program of the [simple case](#simple-case) has only to be slightly modifed, providing the new data.
+The Go program of the [simple case](#simple-case) needs only slight modification to provide the new data:

 ```go
 package main